 The storyteller’s voice is a gift that must not be taken for granted, but rather recognized and nurtured as it is the vehicle that delivers the story’s message… and makes an impact!
 The voice carries varying degrees of richness, context, character, and personality that strengthen the narrative.
 Distractions such as background noise, vibrating cell phones, the sound of turning pages, repeating statements, mumbling and a low volume of voice will affect the impact of the story – no matter how well it is written.
 If a storyteller has a noticeable accent or pronounces certain words in a unique way, this could affect how the listener perceives the story.
 However, remember that the storyteller’s voice is a gift and it takes lots of practice (and patience) to master the art of oral communication.
 Be sure to read your story multiple times so that when you record your audio, you will know what words, statements, and style to expect.
 Knowing your story will help you to deliver clear and compelling multimedia presentation.

 Pacing is connected to the gift of your voice and sequence of images.
-A digital storyteller’s voice should be clear, inflect emotion, a have proper cadence.
+A storyteller’s voice should be clear, inflect emotion, and have proper cadence.
 To achieve this, the entire narrative must be recorded in one take, from the first word to the last word.
 No interruptions or digital edits.
 Storytellers should pause for each comma, semi-colon and period that they see, while seeking adequate breath control when recording into the microphone.
 A vocal change should also be heard when communicating inquiry with a question mark (?) or projecting excitement with an exclamation mark (!).
 Additionally, storytellers should consider their use of images and how they transition from one to another.
 A three-minute story may use 15 or more images and storytellers will need to decide how long images appear on the screen.
 However, images may also be shown more than once and the longer an image remains on the screen, the more time a listener has to process what they are both seeing and hearing.

 The power of a soundtrack